RikVanHaaren/fontys_s3_portfolio/README.md

 My next point of reflection is about the feedback conversations that I missed a few at the end.
 When I missed a feedback meeting in the beginning, I scheduled an individual meeting the next day.
 Later at the end of the semester I unfortunately also had to cancel a number of times and because I changed too much with my application I was unable to show any new developments.
 I felt like I had to get out of this myself and work harder towards something that did work for the project.
 As a result, Hans had less insight into what I was running into and he was therefore unable to help.
 Next time I will have to take this more into account.
 It is important for myself but also for a teacher or employer to know what you have tried to help with this.
 This is why I will schedule a conversation regardless of whether there is progress.

 My next point of reflection is about the extensive surveys I have conducted.
 Because I wanted to deliver a project that I really wanted to put live, I thought it was important to find the best options here.
 As a result, I pay less attention to the learning objectives and the assignment.
 As a result, I looked at a huge amount of resources about microservices and how best to use them.
 Also, I've watched many conferences where they talk about general issues about this architecture.
 The information was offered weekly in the group discussions where I enthusiastically talked about the information that I put a lot of time into to know the ins and outs that I thought would fit perfectly in my project.
 However, this cost me so much time that progress could only be found in this.
 Also because I often started over, researching was often not worth the time spent.
 Nevertheless, I ultimately benefited a lot from this information and also included a lot in my project, but not everything.
 I should have focused more on the assignment itself and not on releasing the project.
 If I had done this there would automatically be less pressure to find the best way to develop it and I could make choices sooner.

+In the end, I think I have delivered a good project in which the learning outcomes clearly emerge.
+My main goal was that I could manage the file (mods) on my computer with the website, and I succeeded.
+The quality of the application is still high.
+And so in the future I would reuse the setup I used at the beginning of the project in future projects because it clearly covered all the necessary points. but of course if I also apply the above points.